FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

 <!-- Komponentin koodissa on muutama mielenkiintoinen seikka.
 Aiemmin koodi hoiti actioinen dispatchaamisen kutsumalla redux-storen metodia dispatch: -->
 There are a few things to note in the code.
-Previously the code dispatched actions by calling the dispatch method of the redux-store:
+Previously the code dispatched actions by calling the dispatch method of the redux store:

 ```js
 store.dispatch({